 Replace Paper Notebooks.
-Reduce costs.
+Reduce Costs.
 Make Instruction Easier.
-Engage with your Students.
+Increase Student Engagement.

-LabArchives Classroom Edition is the leading cloud-based Electronic Lab Notebook (ELN) designed for classroom instruction.
+LabArchives Classroom Edition is the leading digital research notebook in Academia with more than 220,000 researchers.
 Professors use LabArchives to manage, engage, monitor and evaluate students' laboratory work.
 All for less than the cost of a paper lab notebook.
 Our Instructors say that LabArchives improves student experience and success rates.

 Leading academic institutions throughout the world are using LabArchives in lab courses.
 Among our customers are the University of California San Diego, Michigan State, University of Maryland, Grinnell College, University of Sydney, Monash University and many more.

 Lab Instruction Can Be This Easy - Take Your Lab Course Digital!

 Course data and assignments can be accessed 24/7.

 Only ELN Section 508 web complaint platform.